Imaginatorix/Mono-alphabetic-Substitution-Decoder/README.md

 - Starting with the longest word, using the letters you already know because of the most common word, imput it in a Word Guesser, like https://github.com/Imaginatorix/Word-Guesser.
 > Why was it not implemented? \
 You need a database for each language, which is not ideal and practical for a small project like this.

+/*
+This repository is still in development.
+It is still unable to make things clear.
+*/